 To further enhance its offerings, the library is a member of MOBIUS (Missouri Bibliographic Information Users System).
-This membership allows faculty and students to link to other academic libraries throughout the state to request volumes.
-The MOBIUS catalog contains over 23 million volumes available for request.
+This membership allows faculty and students to link to other libraries throughout the state to request volumes.
+The MOBIUS catalog contains over 8.6 million titles (including 5.8 million unique titles) and over 23 million volumes available for request.
 Delivery of books occurs during the work week; usually requested books are available within three working days.

 The library also includes various special collections which includes more than 3,000 titles.
 The largest of these special collections is the Rare Books Collection whose rarest and oldest item is a late thirteenth century French canon law manuscript.
 An incunabulum Bible from 1495 is included in the collection.
 There is also a collection of catechisms dated prior to the Second Vatican Council.

-Four other collections complement the library’s holdings.
-The Code Collection holds important volumes of Catholic Americana.
-The Merton Collection consists of all the published books, periodical literature, and audio recordings of Thomas Merton.
-Important to the history of the liturgical movement is the Hellreigel Collection which is made up of books and memorabilia gathered by Martin Hellriegel, a Saint Louis priest and liturgical music pioneer.
-Finally, the Charles-Francois Jean, C.M.
-Cuneiform Tablet Collection consists of 92 clay tablets catalogued by the Department of Near East Languages and Literature at Yale University.
-These tablets can be accessed electronically via the Cuneiform Digital Library Initiative.
+Three other collections complement the library’s holdings.
+The Code collection holds important volumes of Catholic Americana.
+The Merton Collection consisting of all the published books, periodical literature, and audio recordings of Thomas Merton.
+Important to the history of the liturgical movement is the Hellriegel Collection which is made up of books and memorabilia gathered by Martin Hellriegel, a Saint Louis priest and liturgical music pioneer.